Tankman61/VibeTrade/backend-new/ARCHITECTURE.md

    - If denied: Deletes trade row, returns "Trade cancelled by user"

 **When agent uses it**:
-- vibe_score > 90 and agent wants to sell to protect capital
+- risk_score > 90 and agent wants to sell to protect capital
 - User explicitly asks agent to execute a trade
 - Agent sees opportunity and recommends a limit order